MicrosoftDocs/win32/desktop-src/MsCS/file-shares-sharename.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '51a6fbda-8017-4877-bf57-2db6da9abf1a'
+ms.assetid: 51a6fbda-8017-4877-bf57-2db6da9abf1a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["ShareName Failover Cluster ,for file shares", "ShareName Failover Cluster"]
+- ShareName Failover Cluster ,for file shares
+- ShareName Failover Cluster
 topic_type:
 - apiref
 api_name:
 - ShareName
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # ShareName

 \[The **ShareName** property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2003:  **

 Describes the name of the [file share](file-share.md) present on the [network](networks.md).
 The following table summarizes the attributes of the **ShareName** property.